cyprienruffino/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
- I did my PhD at the LITIS Lab at INSA Rouen Normandy, under the supervision of Romain Hérault and the direction of Gilles Gasso.
-Before that, I did a Ms.C in software engineering, with a focus on intelligent mobile applications.
+I'm a software engineer that acts as a machine learning researcher.
+Or maybe the other way round.
 I am interested in deep learning, most notably for autonomous driving.